-We finance our inventory purchases through floorplan financing provided by The Bank of Nova Scotia ("Scotiabank"), Canadian Imperial Bank of Commerce ("CIBC"), Royal Bank of Canada ("RBC"), VW Credit Canada Inc. ("VCCI"), BMW Financial Services Canada ("BMW Financial") and Toronto-Dominion Bank ("TD").
+We finance our inventory purchases through floorplan financing.
+See "Financing - Floorplan Financing".
 Subject to floorplan limitations imposed by our lenders and our internally imposed days of supply guidelines, inventory selection and management occurs at the franchised automobile dealer level.
-Where appropriate, inventory selection and management would be coordinated amongst dealers of the same region.
+Where appropriate, inventory selection and management would be co-ordinated amongst dealers of the same region.